DeepSourceCorp/good-first-issue/README.md

 Follow these simple steps:

-* Our goal is to narrow down projects for new open-source contributors.
+- Our goal is to narrow down projects for new open-source contributors.
 To maintain the quality of projects in Good First Issue, please make sure your GitHub repository meets the following criteria:

   - At least three issue with the `good first issue` label.
 This label is already present on all repositories by default.
 If not, you can follow the steps [here](https://help.github.com/en/github/managing-your-work-on-github/applying-labels-to-issues-and-pull-requests).

   - Detailed setup instructions for the project.

   - CONTRIBUTING.md

   - Actively maintained.

-* Add your repository's path in [data/repositories.toml](data/repositories.toml).
+- Add your repository's path in [data/repositories.toml](data/repositories.toml).

-* Create a new pull-request.
+- Create a new pull-request.
 Once the pull-request is merged, the changes will be live on [goodfirstissue.dev](https://goodfirstissue.dev/).

+Oh.
+Happy Hacktoberfest!
+This Hacktober, make your PRs count.
+Find and fix code quality issues from popular open-source projects with Discover.
+Know more at [deepsource.io/hacktoberfest](https://deepsource.io/hacktoberfest/)